 , causing the wearer and anyone in the immediate vicinity to explode.
 It can be used to elaborately kill a tooled-up enemy or as a makeshift suicide belt.
 Expect it to be used on a nearly triumphant enemy leading to a cathartic Oh, Crap

 moment for the villain before he explodes.

 in which a character during hand-to-hand combat secretly plants a bomb onto their opponent's body before quickly retreating.
 Both are a subtrope of Why Am I Ticking?

 As for why it's called a Pineapple Surprise, British and American World War

 and Vietnam-era grenades were nicknamed "pineapples", due to their shape (note the trope image.)
 Incidentally, WW2

-German grenades were called potato mashers.
+German grenades were called potato mashers (they had a handle which increased their throwing range).
 Most modern grenades are spherical.